Reach-Above/reach-above.github.io/mapathon.md

             id: 'Opportunity',
             title: 'An Outdoor Opportunity',
             image: './mapathon/S_E_D.jpg',
-            description: 'With school, sports and indoor activites cancelled we had more opportunities to get outside and explore our community.
+            description: 'With school, sports and indoor activities cancelled we had more opportunities to get outside and explore our community.
 To do that we rode our bikes all around town and nearby trails',
             location: {
                 center: [-78.69037, 43.93645 ],
                 zoom: 11.74,